greenboxal/doggohub/doc/administration/container_registry.md

 This path is accessible to:

 - the user running the Container Registry daemon,
-- the user running GitLab
+- the user running DoggoHub

-> **Warning** You should confirm that all GitLab, Registry and web server users have access to this directory.
+> **Warning** You should confirm that all DoggoHub, Registry and web server users have access to this directory.

 ---

-**Omnibus GitLab installations**
+**Omnibus DoggoHub installations**

-The default location where images are stored in Omnibus, is `/var/opt/gitlab/gitlab-rails/shared/registry`.
+The default location where images are stored in Omnibus, is `/var/opt/doggohub/doggohub-rails/shared/registry`.
 To change it:

-1. Edit `/etc/gitlab/gitlab.rb`:
+1. Edit `/etc/doggohub/doggohub.rb`:

     ```ruby
-    gitlab_rails['registry_path'] = "/path/to/registry/storage"
+    doggohub_rails['registry_path'] = "/path/to/registry/storage"
     ```

-1. Save the file and [reconfigure GitLab][] for the changes to take effect.
+1. Save the file and [reconfigure DoggoHub][] for the changes to take effect.

 ---

 **Installations from source**

-The default location where images are stored in source installations, is `/home/git/gitlab/shared/registry`.
+The default location where images are stored in source installations, is `/home/git/doggohub/shared/registry`.
 To change it:

-1. Open `/home/git/gitlab/config/gitlab.yml`, find the `registry` entry and change the `path` setting:
+1. Open `/home/git/doggohub/config/doggohub.yml`, find the `registry` entry and change the `path` setting:

     ```